open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-planet-installation.md

-# BeLL Installation
+# Planet Installation

 ## Objectives

-- Set up an environment for Bell
+- Set up an environment for Planet
-- Install Community Bell
+- Install Community Planet

 ## Introduction

-The Basic e-Learning Library (BeLL) is a virtual library that is deployed internationally to individuals in countries that typically do not have access to educational resources.
+The Planet is a virtual library that is deployed internationally to individuals in countries that typically do not have access to educational resources.

-Please follow the directions of your OS below to install your community BeLL and its dependencies on our system.
+Please follow the directions of your OS below to install your community Planet and its dependencies on our system.

 ## Prerequisites